MohamedU3/Digital-Lock/README.md

 # Digital-Lock

 ## Motivation
-This project stemmed from a desire to apply my learnings from the initial PIC tutorial.
-I chose to delve into EEPROM functionality, conceptualizing a digital lock interfaced with an LCD.
-I opted for a 4-bit LCD mode to interface without I2C.
-Initially considering a keypad, I streamlined the design to incorporate four buttons, primed for future keypad integration.
-The buttons (1, 2, back, enter) were adaptable, allowing flexible customization (back symbolized as "*" and enter as "#").
-The code was meticulously crafted to accommodate future expansions effortlessly.
+This project was born out of the initial PIC tutorial and evolved to explore EEPROM functionality, focusing on a digital lock integrated with an LCD.
+Transitioning to a keypad interface from the initial 4 buttons (now replaced), this design allows for expanded options and seamless keypad integration.
+The code architecture was carefully crafted to facilitate effortless future expansions.

 ## Installation and Execution
-1- Ensure inclusion of all LCD and EEPROM source and header files.
+1- Ensure inclusion of all LCD, EEPROM, and keypad source and header files.
 2- For Proteus simulation, load the HEX file onto the PIC MCU.

 ## Code Overview
-Developed using MPLAB X IDE, the code features comprehensive comments elucidating the system's functioning.
-Key to the code's versatility is the dual functionality of "1" and "2" buttons—navigational on the main menu and as password inputs in other screens.
-The code utilizes flags to determine the active screen, enabling dynamic button functionalities (flag explanations provided in comments).
-Future enhancements are planned, incorporating a three-attempt password feature with a 5-minute cooldown, for which the groundwork with TMR1 module initializations has been laid.
+Developed in MPLAB X IDE, the code offers detailed comments clarifying its operations.
+Notably, the keypad replaces previous buttons for increased functionality.
+Flags manage active screens, enabling dynamic key operations.
+A recent addition includes a user lockout feature after 5 unsuccessful attempts, with a 4-minute lock duration, along with EEPROM password protection.
+Importantly, both time and retry counts persist in EEPROM even after restarts.

 ## Functionality
-Upon startup, the digital lock prompts the user to set an initial password.
-The main menu presents two options: entering the password or changing it.
-Notably, the lock retains the password even after power cycles, ensuring continued security.
-Password modification requires entry of the old password followed by the new one.
-Incorrect password inputs redirect users to the main menu.
-Future developments will include a three-attempt mechanism with a cooldown period, facilitated by existing TMR1 module initializations.
+Upon startup, users set an initial password.
+The main menu offers options for password entry or modification, securely retained through power cycles.
+Incorrect inputs redirect users to the main menu.
+Future developments aim to incorporate a three-attempt mechanism with a cooldown, utilizing existing TMR1 module initializations.

 ## Code Adaptation
-To integrate a keypad, modification involves renaming the button inputs and replicating the code logic across the keypad digits (0-9).
-Encouraging code modularity, it's advisable to create a function that retrieves characters based on the keypad digits rather than direct replication.
+For keypad integration, modifications involve mapping keypad inputs and logic across digits (0-9).
+Encouraging modularity, functions to retrieve characters based on keypad inputs streamline the code for enhanced readability and scalability.